|

 begin to take up the process of your spiritual

-of this website without argument.
-Deliberately prune away every spiritually
+of this website so as to prune away every spiritually

-unnecessary thing from your life and plunge into spiritual purgation for
+unnecessary thing from your life and plunge into spiritual purity for

 three months.
 After three months you will have a better idea of what Catholic

-and you will see things differently.
+and you might see things differently.
 But right now you are so caught up in

-of classical music and opera from my student years.
-But I never listen to
+of opera from my student years before I became Catholic.
+But I don’t listen to

-wrong with secular music, it just seems empty in comparison to
+Now it seems empty in comparison to silent prayerful contemplation.
+Still,

 Gustato spiritu,